Dutch Uncles: Biography

 The following summer the band supported American rock band Paramore on their European tour.
 Paramore guitarist Taylor York cited Dutch Uncles as an inspiration for their 2013 album.

 The band released their fourth album, O Shudder, on 23 February 2015.
 This record took a more personal and mature turn in terms of content, with reflections on sexuality, employment and considerations of parenthood.
 Duncan Wallis noted that "I’d just be writing in my flat at home, looking at the woodchip wallpaper, and I’d repeatedly say to myself, ‘Don’t make it personal, don’t make it personal, don’t make it personal.’
 But it couldn’t be stopped; it was always going to sound like an album about a character settling into domestic life.
 We’d all been in long-term relationships at that point, and we were all kind of settling down."
 He also referred to having wanted Dutch Uncles " to sound like a more mature band... to have more of a knowingness" and even to sound more like "Grace Jones backed by Talking Heads" as well as describing the album as "an exploration into all different areas of doubt."

 Following the release of the album, guitarist Daniel Spedding left the band, leaving them a four-piece.
 Adding keyboard player Henry Broadhead and guitarist Neil Wright to the live band, Dutch Uncles played their biggest headline shows to date at the Koko in London and The Ritz in Manchester in spring 2015.
 In autumn 2015, the band supported Garbage on the European leg of their 20 Years Queer anniversary tour.

-In February 2017, the band released their fifth album, Big Balloon..
+In February 2017, the band released their fifth album, Big Balloon.
 Written and recorded as a reaction to its predecessor, the band developed the album with the intention of "simplifying the process" and of including more political content, although conversely also admitting to having worked under progressive rock influences including Gentle Giant, Focus and early King Crimson.
 The release coincided with a 12-date UK tour and an appearance at the BBC Radio 6 Music Festival.
 They made their first appearance at the Glastonbury Festival in June 2017.

-In late 2022, the band announced that their sixth album, True Entertainment, would be released in early 2023.
+In March 2023, Dutch Uncles released True Entertainment, their first studio album release in over six years.
+They marked their return with a UK tour and several festival appearances, including a headline show at Manchester International Festival 2023.